For adults with previously treated classical Hodgkin lymphoma including an autologous stem cell transplant

 Talk to your healthcare team right away if you get any of the symptoms of a severe infusion reaction during or after an infusion of OPDIVO.

 Tell your healthcare team if you are pregnant or plan to become pregnant.
 OPDIVO can harm your unborn baby.
-Females who are able to become pregnant should use an effective method of birth control during and for at least 5 months after the last dose of OPDIVO.
+Females who are able to become pregnant should use an effective method of birth control during and for at least

 Talk to your healthcare team about birth control methods that you can use during this time.
 Tell your healthcare team right away if you become pregnant during treatment.